Anisotropic planar Hall effects in Bi$_2$Se$_3$/EuS interfaces: Deciphering the role of proximity induced spin canting and topological spin texture: Berry curvature driven planar Hall effect

 \section{Berry curvature driven planar Hall effect}

-The conventional planar Hall effect in a topological insulator is symmetric with respect to the applied in-plane magnetic field and follows a $\sin \theta_{in} \cos \theta_{in}$ dependence as shown in Fig.~\ref{fig2}(a).
-However, at the $\rm{Bi}_2 \rm{Se}_3/\rm{EuS}$ interfaces, the planar Hall conductivity will depend on the orientation of the Eu moment at the interface, which is governed by the magnitude and direction of the external in-plane magnetic field.
-In the following discussion, we have considered different configurations of the Eu moment to explore different possible planar Hall signatures at this interface.
+The planar Hall effect observed in a topological insulator is symmetric with respect to the applied in-plane magnetic field and follows a $\sin \theta_{in} \cos \theta_{in}$ dependence as shown in Fig.~\ref{fig2}(a).
+In this case, the only contribution is from the first term in the Eq.~(\ref{s_yx}) i.e., the product of the modified velocities.
+However, at the $\rm{Bi}_2 \rm{Se}_3/\rm{EuS}$ interfaces, planar Hall conductivity will depend on the orientation of the Eu moment at the interface, which is governed by the magnitude and direction of the external in-plane magnetic field.
+In the following discussion, we have considered different configurations of the Eu moment to explore different possible planar Hall signatures at the interface.